mongodb/specifications/source/unified-test-format/unified-test-format.rst

 Iterating Returned Iterables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Unless otherwise stated, test runners MUST fully iterate any iterable returned
+Unless otherwise stated by an operation below, test runners MUST fully iterate
-by an operation as part of that operation's execution.
-This is necessary to
+any iterable returned by an operation as part of that operation's execution.
-ensure consistent behavior among drivers, as discussed in `aggregate`_ and
+This is necessary to ensure consistent behavior among drivers, as discussed in
-`find`_, and also ensures that error and event assertions can be evaluated
+`aggregate`_ and `find`_, and also ensures that error and event assertions can
-consistently.
+be evaluated consistently.

 Client Operations